-- Blane Chambers, Paddlesurf Hawaii
+Blane Chambers, owner of Paddlesurf Hawaii

-Hooked on Board and Paddle
+Get Hooked on Board and Paddle

-“You’re going to get hooked," said Nate Burgoyne, editor and founder of "Stand Up Paddle Surfing Magazine."
+“You’re going to get hooked," says Nate Burgoyne, editor and founder of Stand Up Paddle Surfing Magazine.
 "All you have to do is try it once."

-Blame it on Laird
+Blame It on Laird

 Hamilton told Lopez in a SUP magazine interview that he initially used the paddle board to surf with his daughter, but later found with fellow big-wave surfer Dave Kalama that it was far more than a mode of transportation or a way to catch a wave.

 "Most surfers really are leg weak.
 We’re more like swimmers where we have big upper bodies and bird legs.
 And when you get a wave that’s a minute long, you’re shot, your legs are like rubber," Hamilton told SUP.

-Fitness on the Water
+Work Out on the Water

 “The benefits I’m seeing are people are improving their balance; they’re improving their stamina.
 People are losing weight naturally because they’re finding a way they like to move around.
-It is very stimulating visually and physically," said Jodi Kealoha, a personal fitness trainer who teaches stand up paddling for Rainbow Water Sports in Maui.
+It is very stimulating visually and physically,” says Jodi Kealoha, a personal fitness trainer who teaches stand up paddling for Rainbow Water Sports in Maui.